This review

 SumUp Solo menu screen.

 And the result?
 A simple touchscreen terminal that can constantly evolve with software updates.
-It is comfortable to hold in your hand, lightweight and easy to slide into a pocket.
+I find it comfortable to hold in my hand, lightweight and easy to slide into a pocket.
 The built-in software is quite basic at this point, but SumUp may add features down the line.

 Tech specs | |